anushkumar28/SOC-Project/README.md

 # Building a Home Lab for SOC Analyst Learning: A Journey into SOAR Solutions

-Here I am sharing my latest work,focusing on **SOC (Security Operations Center)** analysis.
+Here I am sharing my latest work, focusing on **SOC (Security Operations Center)** analysis.
 In this project, we'll explore the architecture and components for a home lab designed for hands-on experience with security event management, orchestration, and automated threat response.

 ## Lab Structure